Kalyan Singh remains one of the towering heroes of the Rama Janmabhoomi Movement and an unswerving devotee of Sri Ramachandra

 But what is definitely true in Kalyan Singh’s case is that his blazing and extremely promising political career was cruelly shafted by influential sections of his own party for his unwavering dedication to Sri Ramachandra.
 It is unnecessary to go into details of how these influential sections engineered his downfall; it will suffice to cite two names: Kalraj Mishra and Lalji Tandon acting at the behest of their then controllers in Delhi.

-By 2009, Kalyan Singh was hemmed in from all sides to the sorry extent that he had to make a pact with an absolute political dredge like Mulayam Singh.
+By 2009, Kalyan Singh was thoroughly boxed in to the sorry extent that he had to make a pact with an absolute political dredge like Mulayam Singh.
 Yet, even in that hour of his personal humiliation, Kalyan Singh never apologised for the Babri Masjid demolition.
 His written statement on 4 February 2009 is revealing.

-Note that he owned up to moral responsibility, he didn’t apologise.
+Note that Kalyan Singh owned up moral responsibility, he didn’t apologise.

 Two months later, in the run up to the 2009 Lok Sabha polls, Kalyan Singh contested as an independent from Itah with the backing of the Samajwadi Party.
 A Hindustan Times report covering his campaign reported his speech in Aligarh on April 17, 2009 as follows: